 Rich Table is basically the "neighborhood restaurant" that everyone pretends exists in their neighborhood.
 Luckily, this one is for real, and it's in your neighborhood now.

 Fine dining that doesn't take itself too seriously.
 Sons & Daughters is definitely our speed.

 Bar Tartine is, on a nightly basis, the most interesting restaurant in San Francisco.

 You've probably heard about Benu and its 16 courses.
 But is it worth it?
 Here's what goes down.

 Verbena is the rare spot that throws down crazy ingredient combinations on the menu and pulls most of them off.
 Also, bump this rating up by nearly a full point if you're a practicing anti-glutenite.
 This place does not need flour to impress.

 Nojo is a great example of our favorite type of restaurant: excellent food and not a pain in the *ss to go to.
 Chicken on a stick for all.

-Fancy, incredible food, but lacking a little bit of soul.
+Mourad serves fancy, incredible food, even if it lacks a little bit of soul.

 Some restaurants that have been around a long time feel like ageless classics.
 The Slanted Door feels more like an aged classic.